 I ran a “grass roots” campaign of sorts at the very beginning.
 I started buying from yard and moving sales.
 I’d wash, sew, iron, and make everything as clean and presentable as I could before selling it.
 I bought clothing racks, registered my company name, and looked for mothers in parks and playgrounds, elementary schools, pushing strollers, walking with their children.
 I opened my first sale at a 1,200 square-foot storefront, with 28 consignors, and 2,000 things to sell.

 I began as a mother with an influx of baby items that my daughter would grow out of too quickly to use.
 Today I maintain my mother title, but add entrepreneur, CEO, and philanthropist to that list.
 We have nearly 60,000 names in our database and have watched over half a million customers walk through our doors buying merchandise brought in by more than 10,000 consignors.
-Our people have been coming for 25 years, some of them grandparents now after finding us in the early 90’s.
-Along with providing opportunities to work, consign, and shop, we also make a concerted effort to involve ourselves in the community via local events and festivals and by giving to charities the leftover items each sale.
+Our people have been coming for more than 25 years, some of them grandparents now after finding us in the early 90s.
+Along with providing opportunities for others to work, consign, and shop, we also make a concerted effort to involve ourselves in the community via local events and festivals and by giving to charities the leftover items each sale.
 The Salvation Army leaves with a truck full of children’s goods each time.
 Nothing gets thrown away!